mikepenelopescafe/penelopes-venue/src/content/pages/venue-types/intimate-wedding-venue-denver.md

 Out-of-town guests come to Colorado for your wedding weekend.
 Beautiful venue gives them a true Colorado experience.

 ### Second Weddings or Older Couples (20-60 guests)
-Elegant celebration without the fuss of a first wedding.
-Sophisticated spaces perfect for refined tastes.
+Moody celebration without the fuss of a first wedding.
+Polished spaces with character.

 ## Denver Area Intimate Wedding Locations